 When using permaculture strictly in their personal lives, students are able to begin applying their knowledge right away.
 Those wanting to use permaculture in a professional capacity must complement their certificate with an additional two years of acquiring practical knowledge and hands-on experience as well as pursuing continuing education.
 However, those students who come to PDC with substantial previous experience might be ready for professional practice much sooner.
 Currently, there are no unified criteria to determine when each particular individual might be ready for practice.
 The responsibility of that decision rests with each practitioner.

-Persons who acquire substantial practical experience, achieve excellence in their professional permaculture practice and meet certain additional education requirements, are ready to apply for the Permaculture Diploma.
+Persons who wish to acquire substantial practical experience, achieve excellence in their practice, and meet certain additional education requirements, are ready to apply for the Permaculture Diploma.
 Persons who wish to teach PDC as lead instructors must have a Permaculture Diploma to do so.
 Co-teachers and guest instructors do not need a Permaculture Diploma.